openimis/openimis-be-msystems_py/README.md

-# openIMIS Backend msystems reference module
+# This repository holds the files of the openIMIS Backend MSystems (Moldova) Integration reference module.